haijin-development/php-persistency/README.md

 Fixtures are defined in a different file than the test, making it unclear for the developer what does the database contain.

-Mocking the database, or any other object, does not execirse the real application so we discourage to do it.
+Mocking the database, or any other object, does not execirse the real application so we discourage to use mocks.

 `haijin/persistency` allows to easily and clearly populate in each test, in the same test file, the database: